usaid-cs/yesterday-i-learned/random.md

 - Wet cured ham is [all-ready to eat](http://www.recipetips.com/kitchen-tips/t--749/roasting-ham.asp), if you can tolerate the texture.
 - You are never supposed to sign things with your master pubkey.
 - The [PGP fingerprint](http://security.stackexchange.com/questions/74009/what-is-an-openpgp-key-id-collision) derives its short key (its last 32 bits) and long key (its last 64 bits).
 RFC 4880 outlines short ID collisions.
-- [This one guy on the Internet](https://www.reddit.com/r/WTF/comments/4grnx9/bee_removes_nail_to_get_into_wall/d2k6swz) claims that [bees undo nails](http://i.imgur.com/AJoxtZi.gifv) all the time.
 - "Elbow grease" came from [writing a lot](http://english.stackexchange.com/questions/26818/where-did-elbow-grease-come-from), but as you know, the elbow never actually reaches the paper.
 - Ringworm itches the jock; [Schistosomatidae](https://en.wikipedia.org/wiki/Schistosomatidae) itches the [swim](https://en.wikipedia.org/wiki/Swimmer%27s_itch).
-- Mix yogurt with (cooked) oatmeal to make oatmeal taste less like gruel.
 - One guy on the Internet claims that [women have longer teeth than men](https://www.reddit.com/r/AskReddit/comments/4egt3z/what_are_lesser_known_biological_differences/d201l2o).
 (Thread: "What are lesser known biological differences between men and women?")
 - [Work is not life](https://nplusonemag.com/issue-25/on-the-fringe/uncanny-valley/).
-- Having a child is not hard; [having a child and doing the chores that you are already doing, on the other hand, is hard](https://www.reddit.com/r/AskReddit/comments/4dx953/what_is_it_that_nobody_tells_you_about_having/d1v4msv).
 - An A record for ipv6 is called an [AAAA record](https://my.bluehost.com/cgi/help/aaaa_record).
 - [The Ivory Coast](https://en.wikipedia.org/wiki/Ivory_Coast) is a country in west Africa.
 - Faster RAM can be used in slower slots (provided that the type is the same).
 - DDR4 RAM is not backwards compatible with DDR3 slots.
 - _Baguettes_ can translate to chopsticks.
 So, baguettes might just mean tiny sticks (bâton being the big stick).
 Interestingly, [it is the dough, not the shape](https://en.wikipedia.org/wiki/Baguette), that is defined in French law.
 - Charisma is essentially the ability to tell good stories.
-- "Never let an animal see you as 'the path of least resistance.'" - /u/Quinn_tEskimo's grandpa
 - Quirrell stuttered because he was tormented by the back of his head.
 - [Apparently](http://www.beyondhogwarts.com/harry-potter/articles/doing-the-math-how-many-kids-are-at-hogwarts.html), there are only ~280 students in Hogwarts at any time.
 - The [Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale) is how tall the waves are given a certain wind speed.
 If the waves are 9ft tall, then the Beaufort scale is 9ft.